The Daughter of Dr. Jekyll: Production

 Production of the film began in early November 1956, about eight months before its release.
 It was filmed in widescreen format with an aspect ratio of 1.85:1.
-Talbott said in an interview that the actual shooting time was "something like five to seven days" and that most of the filming took place "not on a stage, but in a house" on 6th Street in Los Angeles, near Hancock Park.
+Gloria Talbott said in an interview that the actual shooting time was "something like five to seven days" and that most of the filming took place "not on a stage, but in a house" on 6th Street in Los Angeles, near Hancock Park.
 She said that passing traffic can occasionally be seen through a window in the background of interior shots.

-The car John Agar is seen driving to the manor house at the beginning of the film is a 1912 Ford Model T.
+The car George Hastings (John Agar) is seen driving to the manor house at the beginning of the film is a 1912 Ford Model T.

 Daughter of Dr. Jekyll has a virtually identical prologue and epilogue.
-In the beginning, after a voice-over informs viewers that Dr. Jekyll is dead, the camera cuts to a werewolf, sitting in a smoky lab, who cackles "Are you sure?" in what sounds like a high-pitched woman's voice.
+In the beginning, after a voice-over informs viewers that Dr. Henry Jekyll is dead, the camera cuts to a werewolf, sitting in a smoky lab, who cackles "Are you sure?" in what sounds like a high-pitched woman's voice.
 At the end, after the werewolf is killed, the same scene is repeated, but this time "Are you sure?" is asked in a more masculine-sounding voice.
 British film scholar Phil Hardy speculates that this was done in the belief that Daughter of Dr. Jekyll would be the first film in a series.
 It was not.

-In the fight scene between Agar and the werewolf, uncredited stuntman Ken Terrell stood in for Shields.
-The monster-woman version of Talbott during the nightmare scenes was played by an unnamed stunt double.
-To produce an unreal effect during the nightmares, Ulmer set the action in a wooded region that had recently been burned, then filmed it using ultraviolet film.
+In the fight scene between George and the werewolf Dr. Lomas, uncredited stuntman Ken Terrell stood in for Arthur Shields.
+The monster-woman version of Janet during the nightmare scenes was played by an unnamed stunt double.
+To produce an unreal effect during the nightmares, Edgar G. Ulmer set the action in a wooded region that had recently been burned, then filmed it using ultraviolet film.
 Reflecting the film's low budget, screams heard during the nightmares came from the "convenient and valuable resource known as the Sound Effects Library."

-Daughter of Dr. Jekyll is one of 35 films thematically related to the Stevenson novella and released between 1908 and 2005, according to a filmography compiled by Dr. Michael Delahoyd of Washington State University.
+Daughter of Dr. Jekyll is one of 35 films thematically related to the Robert Louis Stevenson novella Strange Case of Dr Jekyll and Mr Hyde and released between 1908 and 2005, according to a filmography compiled by Dr. Michael Delahoyd of Washington State University.
 It is one of only three werewolf movies made in the US during the 1950s, the other two being The Werewolf (1956) and I Was a Teenage Werewolf (1957).